jProgr/jprogr.github.io/_posts/2024-03-12-tono-language.md

 ## Compounds

 Compound words are a way for anyone to create new words using base words from the dictionary.
 Compounds behave like any other word in Tono.
-To make a new compound: Take the main concept and put it at the end of the new word.
-Prepend modifying words using a dot (.).
+To make a new compound: Take the main concept and put it at the end of the new word then prepend modifying words.
 The new word is stressed on the last syllable.
 Let's see some examples:

-- dasi: Happiness. nuso: Opposite. nuso.dasi: Sadness.
+- dasi: Happiness. nuso: Opposite. nusodasi: Sadness.
-- sali: Knife. tuka: Long. tuka.sali: Sword.
+- sali: Knife. tuka: Long. tukasali: Sword.

 There are some concepts that work with either order on the words.
 In that case just choose one.
 When making compounds, if you feel like the concept is not fully clear, you may set it.
 Finally, do prefer compounds already in the dictionary over making new ones.